mendix/docs/content/en/docs/apidocs-mxsdk/mxsdk/_index.md

 ---
-title: "Mendix SDKs"
+title: "SDK documentation"
 url: /apidocs-mxsdk/mxsdk/
 no_list: false
 description_list: true
 tags: ["sdk", "platform sdk", "model sdk"]
 ---

-## 1 Introduction and FAQ
+## 1 Introduction

+The Mendix SDK documentation is divided into the sections described below.

+{{% alert color="info" %}}
+* For how-to details on Mendix Platform SDK versions below 5.0, see [Old SDK Versions (Below 5.0)](/apidocs-mxsdk/mxsdk/sdk-howtos/).
-Mendix SDKs include [Mendix Platform SDK](https://apidocs.rnd.mendix.com/platformsdk/latest/index.html) and [Mendix Model SDK](https://apidocs.rnd.mendix.com/modelsdk/latest/index.html).
+* For details on the releases of the Mendix SDKs, check the [Mendix Platform SDK Release Notes](/releasenotes/sdk/platform-sdk/) and the [Mendix Model SDK Release Notes](/releasenotes/sdk/model-sdk/).
+{{% /alert %}}

+## 2 SDK Introduction

-Before diving right into the details of SDKs, you can tart with the [SDK Introduction](/apidocs-mxsdk/mxsdk/sdk-intro/) and the [SDK FAQ](/apidocs-mxsdk/mxsdk/sdk-faq/).
+The Mendix SDKs consist of [Mendix Platform SDK](https://apidocs.rnd.mendix.com/platformsdk/latest/index.html) and [Mendix Model SDK](https://apidocs.rnd.mendix.com/modelsdk/latest/index.html).
+Before diving right into the details of SDKs, you can start with the [SDK Introduction](/apidocs-mxsdk/mxsdk/sdk-intro/).

+## 3 SDK Use Cases

+The [Use Case Examples](/apidocs-mxsdk/mxsdk/sdk-use-cases/) provide examples from the four basic categories of actions performed with the Mendix SDK: analyzing, exporting, modifying and importing.

+## 4 SDK FAQ and Troubleshooting

+This document provides the FAQs and troubleshooting information for common error messages.

+If you need help with the SDKs, check whether your question is answered in the [SDK FAQ](/apidocs-mxsdk/mxsdk/sdk-faq/).
+Otherwise, ask your question in the [Mendix Forum](https://forum.mendixcloud.com/).

-## 2 SDK Reference Guide
+## 5 SDK Reference Guide

 Browse the reference documentation below about the Mendix Metamodel:

 * [Understanding the Mendix Metamodel](/apidocs-mxsdk/mxsdk/understanding-the-metamodel/) – explains the basic components of the Mendix Metamodel as well as the domain model, microflows, pages, and apps in the Mendix Metamodel
 * [JavaScript & TypeScript Resources](/apidocs-mxsdk/mxsdk/javascript-typescript-resources/) – summarizes TypeScript and provides links to useful resources for learning more

-## 3 SDK How-tos
+## 6 SDK How-tos

 Follow these step-by-step guides to learn everything you need about using the SDK: